Kotlin/kotlin-jupyter/readme.md

 ## Installation

+There are two ways to install Kotlin kernel for Jupyter:

+### Conda package

+If you have `conda` installed, just run:

+`conda install kotlin-jupyter-kernel -c jetbrains`

+### From sources

 Run `./gradlew install`

 Use option `-PinstallPath=` to specify installation path. *(Note that jupyter looks for kernel specs files only in predefined places.)*